 When images are paired with language, the narrative challenges what is seen and told.
 It's akin to an allegorical tale, a vivid story perceived with eyes wide open.

 Exploring various art forms and creative outlets in recent years and months, I've been eager to preserve my culture and traditions, much like my passion for visual arts.
-I've dedicated time to capturing what I call "Reshaping Roots: recalling memories with fantasy, using photographs to document and revisit memories.
+I've dedicated time to capturing what I call « Another One.” recalling memories with fantasy, using photographs to document and revisit them.

-Another one isn't only a visual experimental experience but is solely about the subject matter; it's more about reminiscing about the familiar aspects of my country and my culture, where traditions symbolize gatherings, festivities, and spirituality.
+Another one isn't only a visual experimental experience but is solely about the subject matter; it's more about reminiscing the familiar aspects of my country and my culture, where traditions symbolize gatherings, festivities, and spirituality.

 One of them and the one I got the closest to my origins is Vodùn.

-Vodún or vodúnsínsen is an African traditional religion practiced by the Aja, Ewe, and Fon peoples of Benin, Togo, Ghana, and Nigeria.
-Practitioners are commonly called vodúnsɛntó or Vodúnisants.
+Vodún or Vodúnsínsen is an African traditional religion practiced by the Aja, Ewe, and Fon peoples of Benin, Togo, Ghana, and Nigeria.
+Practitioners are commonly called Vodúnsɛntó or Vodúnisants.
 Vodún teaches the existence of a supreme creator divinity, under whom are lesser spirits called vodúns.

-Vodun represents a distinctive form of expression that embraces the idea of "artistic unfinishedness," allowing for continuous development and adaptation.
-Vodun art is not exclusive or unattainable but widespread and sacred.
+Vodun represents a distinctive form of expression that embraces the idea of artistic unfinishedness, allowing for continuous development and adaptation.
+Vodún art is not exclusive or unattainable but widespread and sacred.
 It is intricately linked to the Vodun native system, known for its openness to change and integration of diverse influences from various sources.

 Resilience Unveiled